 In some regions, especially the urban regions, more dominant English speakers can be found.

-From the time of the colonial rule, English remains to be the official language of Gambia.
+Since the time of colonial rule, English remains to be the official language of Gambia.
 Presented by the British, it is still widely spoken in the country.
 However, Wolof is also spoken widely as a first language.

 Just the same as other West African countries, Liberia also speaks English officially.
 It has been a notable language ever since the country was founded.